codesandbox/codesandbox-client/packages/homepage/content/docs/2-live.md

 ## Going Live

-You can go live by pressing the 'Go Live' button under the Live tab in the left-hand activity bar in the editor.
-This will give you a URL that you can share with others to join the session.
-Invited editors can only make edits to the sandbox while they are in the live session, they cannot do this when just viewing the sandbox.
+All sandboxes are live by default, you can invite contributors to join the sandbox using the share button from the top bar in the editor.
+In addition, if you go to the Live tab from the activity bar, you can get a Live URL to share with guests (non-members of the sandbox) so they can temporarily join the session.
+Guest editors can only make edits to the sandbox while they are in the live session, they cannot do this when just viewing the sandbox.